INDUSTRY NEWS

 3. Applications and Projects

-Both fuse beads and Hama beads are immensely popular in various crafting and DIY projects.
+Both fuse beads and Artkalbeads are immensely popular in various crafting and DIY projects.
 Fuse beads are often used to create intricate designs, pixel art, and jewelry.
 The larger size of these beads makes them ideal for creating 3D structures and sculptures.
-Hama beads, on the other hand, are commonly used to make flat designs, such as coasters, keychains, and decorative art pieces.
+Artkal beads, on the other hand, are commonly used to make flat designs, such as coasters, keychains, and decorative art pieces.
 Their smaller size allows for more detailed and intricate designs.

-In summary, although fuse beads and Hama beads share similarities in terms of composition and heat-fusion methods, they differ in their size, shape, and applications.
+In summary, although fuse beads and Artkal beads share similarities in terms of composition and heat-fusion methods, they differ in their size, shape, and applications.
 If you're looking for larger beads suitable for 3D creations, fuse beads may be the better choice.
-Conversely, if you prefer smaller beads for detailed flat designs, Hama beads offer more options.
-Ultimately, the choice between fuse beads and Hama beads depends on the specific project and personal preference.
+Conversely, if you prefer smaller beads for detailed flat designs, Artkal beads offer more options.
+Ultimately, the choice between fuse beads and Artkal beads depends on the specific project and personal preference.

 PRE: How do you use a fuse bead kit?